doecode/server/src/main/java/gov/osti/services/Metadata.md

 Information retrieval API for obtaining records already posted to DOECode or general repository information.

-### read approved record
+### retrieve single record

 `GET /doecodeapi/services/metadata/{codeId}`

 Retrieve the metadata by its *{codeId}* value.
 Values returned as single JSON Objects.
 See [metadata example below](#json_example) for metadata JSON format.
 Optionally, you may specify the query path parameter "format=yaml" to retrieve this information in YAML format.
 JSON is the default output format.
-Only retrieves
-APPROVED records.
+Requesting user must be either the owner of the record or a site administrator.

 > Request:
 > ```html